-While this looks like an ordinary LED flashlight, it is really Marinebeam's new and patented Ultra Long Range LED Illuminator Spotlight, which has an ANSI-FL1 rated usable range distance of over 650 meters.
+While this looks like a typical tactical LED flashlight, it is really Marinebeam's new and patented Ultra Long Range LED Illuminator Spotlight, which has a 4° beam and an ANSI-FL1 rated usable range distance of over 650 meters.
 If you have recently seen the ads on TV and Facebook about LED Flashlights that have military technology, or claim some super amount of lumens, they are truly toys compared to this light.

-This ultra-collimated beam illuminator is made specifically as a handheld searchlight for spotting bouys, channel markers, crab pots, etc, at night.
-It is also useful for search and rescue, and for attracting attention of rescue personnel, aircraft, etc. The best part is that it lasts up to 12-hours, and there are no expensive and unreliable batteries - just 3 standard D-cells.
-If you have used portable Q-beam™ type spotlights on-board, you know that to use one effectively you have to send someone up to the bow to deploy it.
-They really aren't practical to quickly use from the cockpit, because all of the spillover light is reflected back into your eyes and destroys your night vision.
-We love this light because its beam is super collimated, and has no spillover light, so it is easily and quickly deployed from the cockpit, and doesn't reflect back and ruin your night vision.
+This ultra-collimated beam illuminator is made specifically as a handheld searchlight for spotting buoys, channel markers, crab pots, etc, at night.
+It is also useful for search-and-rescue operations, and for attracting attention of rescue personnel, aircraft, etc. The best part is that it lasts up to 12-hours, and there are no expensive or unreliable batteries - just 3 standard D-cells.
+If you have previously used portable Q-beam™ type spotlights on-board, you know that in order to use one effectively you have to send someone up to the bow to deploy it.
+So, they really aren't practical to quickly use from the cockpit, because all of the spillover light is reflected back into your eyes, which destroys your night-vision.
+The light beam from the Illuminator RLT is super collimated, and has no spillover light, so it is easily and quickly deployed from the cockpit, and the beam doesn't reflect back and ruin your night-vision.

-It uses a remarkable patented invention called Recycled Light Technology, which is a simple, cost-effective way to dramatically increase the brightness and efficiency of standard LEDs.
+It uses Wavien's remarkable patented invention called Recycled Light Technology (RLT), which is a simple, cost-effective way to dramatically increase the brightness and efficiency of standard LEDs.
 Wavien's main business is producing a handheld non-lethal LED light weapon called StunRay, which uses the same RLT invention to create light so bight that it temporarily blinds, stuns, and disorients an attacker.
-Our light uses the passive RLT component technology to increase the usable light output of its Cree LED by over 2.5 times.
+Our light uses the passive RLT component technology to increase the usable light output of its Cree LED by over 2.0 times.
 It does so by collecting the high-angle spill-over light that would normally be wasted, and redirects this light back onto the emitter surface.
 This re-excites the LED phosphor generating more light, further collimating it, and directing it down range.
 The usable LED light output is significantly boosted by the RLT, with no additional LED input power required and no change in LED lifetime.
 No other flashlight can do this.
-This candlela compounding is only possible with RLT.
+This candela-compounding is only possible with RLT.

 For a further detailed explanation of how this light beats all other LED flashlights, read our How RLT Works document, our watch the detailed 10 minute video below.

 The best analogy to understand how we can make more brightness with less power is a laser beam.
 Handheld lasers have incredible distance capabilities, even when using very, very low power (tenths of a Watt).
 This is also true of Marinebeam's illuminator.
-We can get an ANSI/FL1 beam distance of over 650 Meters and a very compact spot size, with only 600 lumens.
+We can get an ANSI/FL1 beam distance of over 690 Meters and a very compact spot size, with only 600 lumens.
 The spot is so precise and well defined that when it is shined upon a wall, you will actual see an image of the LED chip itself projected.
 The perimeter of the spot is a perfectly crisp line, and all of the light inside the spot is high energy light, and there are no halos, rings, or dark spots like you would find on a typical searchlight.
 This image, and its intensity, are not just the result of a collimating aspherical lens, but rather a result of the the RLT optic recycling and boosting the entire amount of spillover light and presenting it to the lens.

-The Marinebeam Ultra Long Range LED Illuminator is tough and impact-resistant, with a lightweight aluminum casing resisting rust and corrosion.
+The Marinebeam Ultra Long Range LED Illuminator is tough and impact-resistant, with a rugged aluminum casing, which resists rust and corrosion.
 It also features a long lasting Cree XML2 LED made by Cree USA, a world leader in LED technology.

 - Ultra Long Range